CreativeTob/InsightHQ/track.md

 Use EDA to uncover which factors (e.g., job satisfaction, overtime, salary, work environment) are strongly associated with attrition.
 Then build a classification model to predict whether an employee will leave (attrition = Yes / No).
 Interpret your model to identify key drivers of attrition and suggest retention strategies.
 Dataset:
 https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data

+We dropped
+- Over18
+- EmployeeId
+- StandardHours